 #3 – Wage Related

 Wage Related is one of the causes of structural unemployment where workers in many cases do not accept the job because of the package they offer is very less.
-The reason for such low package is an abundance of labor which is easily available at the cheap price.
+The reason for such low packages is an abundance of labor which is easily available at a cheap price.

 Cure for Structural Unemployment

 The cure for structural unemployment can be: